PeterKamphuis/TRM_Errors/docs/source/Advanced.rst

     *str = 'fitted'*

-     Fitted the settings and grouping will be read from the fits file and def file if manual they have to be provided
+     'fitted'= the settings and grouping will be read from the def file.
+      !!!!!!!!!!!
+Manual is not functioning yet as the fitting parameters are not adapted!!!!!!!!!
+     'manual' = The variations and groups are read from the yaml file.
+       !!!!!!!!!!!
+Manual is not functioning yet as the fitting parameters are not adapted!!!!!!!!!

 **inimode**